-New Conservative will repeal the regional fuel tax and roll back petrol tax increases added by the outgoing government.
+New Conservative will repeal the regional fuel tax and roll back petrol tax and road-user charge increases added by the outgoing government.
 Electric vehicles will be required to pay road user charges and those payments must be up-to-date before a WOF is issued.
 Consultation with the logistics and automobile industry will be undertaken to see if road user charges could replace the petrol levy to create one unified system for all vehicles, with all revenue earmarked for road infrastructure spending.
 This would also make fuel purchased for motor boats and other motorised recreational activities free of road tax.

 New Conservative will instruct the Treasury to explore the opportunity for an Every Transaction Tax (ETT) to be a replacement for GST.
 This would not be an additional tax, but it might capture trading that currently avoids taxation.
 New Conservative will also investigate transfer pricing so that multinational corporations pay more of their fair share in corporate taxes.

 Your household will be paying at least $2,500 - $5,000 less in income tax every year.

 You will no longer have to pay tax-on-tax when applying for a drivers licence, paying rates, or filling up at the pump.